helenolicurgo/gitandgithub-learning/README.md

 :star: git remote show alias-4-remote-repository (Retrurn more information about a specific remote repositorie)

-:stat: git status : current status of the project
+:star: git status : current status of the project

-:stat: git add . (add ALL files to the staging area)
+:star: git add . (add ALL files to the staging area)

-:stat: git add <filename> (add ONE SPECIFIC file to the staging area)
+:star: git add <filename> (add ONE SPECIFIC file to the staging area)

-:stat: git commit -a -m "Message for this Commit" (Commit all files)
+:star: git commit -a -m "Message for this Commit" (Commit all files)

-:stat: git log
+:star: git log

 :stat: git push alias-4-remote-repository name-of-the-branch -u (Push updated files to a specific branch of a named remote repository and with -u making this repository the upstream remote at the git config file - if it's the final source of thruth for your code)

-:stat: git